Removing the Baseboard Before Installation of Hardwood Floors

 To remove the baseboard, begin by slicing any caulk that may be sealing the baseboard with your wall.
 Wedge enough of an opening to slide your pry bar behind the baseboard.
 Once your pry bar is secure, place the scrap piece of wood above/behind the pry bar.
 The block of wood will act as a buffer between the pry bar and your wall and will help protect your wall from any possible damage.
 Next, gently pry and work down the length of the baseboard to slowly loosen from the wall.
 When you get to an area of increased resistance (most likely from a nail), pry slowly until you feel the nail has been removed from the wall.
 Take your time and work throughout the entire length of the baseboard.
 You do not want to remove one side before the other; this can cause damage to the molding.

 Once you have a section of baseboard off use pliers to pull the nails out from the back side of the boards in a twisting motion.
-This will help disguise any holes on the face of the board.
+This will help disguise any holes in the face of the board.

-Once the baseboard has been removed it is time to install your hardwood floor.
-After the floor is installed, reinstall your baseboards, touch up and caulk where needed.
+Once the baseboard has been removed, it is time to install your hardwood floor.
+After the floor is installed, reinstall your baseboards, touch up, and caulk where needed.

 Why would I want to leave the baseboards on?